Anil1111/Academic-Projects-Tutorials/Spring/notes.md

 3. `ErrorMvcAutoConfiguration matched:` configures the error page.
 The error when provided incorrect URL is provided by `ErrorMvcAutoConfiguration.WhitelabelErrorViewConfiguration matched:`
 4. `HttpMessageConvertersAutoConfiguration` are responsible for converting beens into JSON using Jackson  (`Jackson2ObjectMapper`)

-## Spring Decorators
-1. `@SpringBootApplication`
-    - Indicates that it is a spring context file
-    - It enables auto configuration
-    - Enables component scan (checks all the classes in the package for any beans)

-1. `@RestController`
-    - To define a controller that can handle get request
-    - `import org.springframework.web.bind.annotation.RestController;`

-2. `@RequestMapping`
-    -  To define the request mapping for any HTTP method
-    -   `@RequestMapping(method = RequestMethod.GET, path = "/hello-world")`
-    - `import org.springframework.web.bind.annotation.RequestMapping;`
-- `import org.springframework.web.bind.annotation.RequestMethod;`

-3. `@GetMapping`
-    - To define a GET method request mapping
-    - `import org.springframework.web.bind.annotation.GetMapping;`